-Culture and productivity of work from home sales jobs are top of mind as non-essential businesses lock their doors due to the global pandemic COVID-19.
+Culture and productivity of work-from-home sales jobs are top of mind as non-essential businesses lock their doors due to the global pandemic COVID-19.

 Entire workforces from small businesses to big corporations are working from home.
-Entry level sales jobs to top-level executives now find themselves adjusting to the new norm of doing business from the four walls of their own homes.
+Entry-level sales jobs to top-level executives now find themselves adjusting to the new norm of doing business from the four walls of their own homes.
 No office.
 Just a laptop and a brain.
 Distraction knocks and motivation wains as everyday routines are flipped upside down.

 Are you ready to roll out of bed and somehow manage to get the same amount of work done within a new setting?

-Students stand as some of the best prepared for work from home sales jobs during these unprecedented times.
+Students stand as some of the best prepared for work-from-home sales jobs during these unprecedented times.

 As we take a look at history, Jeff Bezos (Amazon), Bill Gates (Microsoft), Mark Zuckerberg (Facebook), Steven Page (Google), and Steve Jobs (Apple) all started in a garage or college dorm room.
 Remote work culture is deeply intertwined with entrepreneurs and students alike.

-It’s no question building a remote work culture is hard to do.
+It’s no question that building a remote work culture is hard to do.
 However, students are primed for this environment.
 They possess skills that allow them to succeed in the work from the home environment we’ve all been thrown into, especially for entry-level sales jobs.